LisaPMunich/AirBnb-Experience-clone/README.md

 ## Learnings

 * React Syntax
-* Process of building a React app from Scratch
+* Process of using Create React App
 * using map to access data
 * key prop
 * Props: receiving props in a component, destructuring props, passing in non-string props, pass object as props vs. spread object as props